 Student Counselling and Wellbeing

 Our Student Counselling and Wellbeing service offers professional support from Counsellors, Mental Health Advisors and Wellbeing Practitioners through individual appointments, group workshops and self-help resources.
 Students will need to complete the online self-referral form in order to receive an appointment.
-If you are particularly concerned about a student and you feel they would benefit from a more immediate intervention you can contact the duty practitioner for advice on 0113 34 34106 or email email@example.com.
-You may find the Crisis Pathway (cant find this online anywhere?) helpful in deciding where to direct a student in crisis.
+If you are particularly concerned about a student and you feel they would benefit from a more immediate intervention you can contact the duty practitioner for advice on 0113 34 34106 or email firstname.lastname@example.org.
+You may find the Crisis Pathway helpful in deciding where to direct a student in crisis.

 The University also works with Big White Wall, an anonymous, online 24/7 peer and professional support tool, supported by trained counsellors.
 This is free to all University of Leeds students and staff when they sign up with their university email address.

 Leeds Student Medical Practice

 Leeds Student Medical Practice is designed and operated to suit the needs of students studying in higher education and living in Leeds.
 The Leeds Student Medical Practice offers a wide range of services including a dedicated 3 bed sick bay facility during University term-time.